way to stay healthy on your trip is to plan before you go. If you are planning

 you will have time for vaccines (immunizations) that you may need to get

 ahead of time.

 Also ask your doctor if there are medicines or

 extra safety steps that you should take.
 For example, if you have asthma, you may have to avoid stays in polluted cities.
-Or someone visiting Africa may need to take medicine to prevent
+Or someone visiting the tropics may need to take medicine to prevent

 use the Internet to find general travel health information.
 Just make sure that the

 information is up-to-date and from a reliable source.
 See the following websites before you travel: